Ultimate guide to things to do in Belfast Northern Ireland

 Where is Belfast?
 Well, that’s an easy one it is in Northern Ireland at the heart of the north on the Belfast Lough.
 You can easily get to Belfast from anywhere in the world.
 There are two airports here Belfast International which is super easy to navigate and Belfast City airport.
 You can also take a Ferry from England, Wales or Scotland if you are coming from that direction.

-The two airports in Belfast: Belfast International Airport and the George Best Belfast City Airport.
+The two airports in Belfast: Belfast International Airport and the George Best City Airport.
 There are shuttle buses from both airports into the city and it is easy to get into Belfast city from either airport.
 If you are flying from North America you will go into Belfast International this can be a more expensive trip than flying into Dublin and renting a car to tour Belfast and Northern Ireland.

 Getting From The Airport to Belfast City